Marc Favreau

 Technology is always changing and what is current and accurate today may be literally out-of-date and inaccurate tomorrow.
 And when it comes to the current state of flux in the auto industry, nothing is more true.

-• So, are you sure this is your symbol??
+• Before moving on, are you sure this is your symbol??

 • If not, you can return to our main Text Symbols page and scan again!